Raspbian

 - Snippet from Wikipedia: Raspberry Pi OS

 Raspberry Pi OS is a Unix-like operating system developed for the Raspberry Pi line of single-board computers.
-Based on Debian, a Linux distribution, it is maintained by Raspberry Pi Holdings and optimized for Raspberry Pi hardware, with low memory requirements and a choice of 32-bit or 64-bit architectures.
-The 64-bit version is built directly from Debian for the arm64 platform, while the 32-bit version is derived from Raspbian, a customized Debian variant created in 2012 for the original Raspberry Pi.
+Based on Debian, a Linux distribution, it is maintained by Raspberry Pi Holdings and optimized for the Pi's hardware, with low memory requirements and support for both 32-bit and 64-bit architectures.
+Originally released in July 2012 under the name Raspbian, it was introduced shortly after the launch of the first Raspberry Pi model.